 You are under no statutory or contractual obligation to provide data to the organisation during the recruitment process.
 However, if you do not provide the information, the organisation may not be able to process your application properly or at all.

 Whilst we treat all candidates that apply to work for our business equally, as a jewellery retailer, our workforce is predominantly female both at store level and at our Head Office.
-We find this is because we largely attract applications from females.
-We tend to find, throughout the recruitment process, that this is due to their passion for the brand and our product.
+However there are more males working at our Head Office than in stores on our Concessions.

 The mean is the average of all the Rates of Pay in the dataset.